ConcoLLMic/ConcoLLMic/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- API key for Claude-3.7-Sonnet (from Anthropic)
+- API key for Claude Sonnet (from Anthropic)

 ### Installation